 Best max(F + α + β + γ + δ + ϵ + ζ) 81.0 -

-Results on the test sets Now that we have described our approach and how it evolved over the development set, we can finally talk about the leaderboard and the competition itself, including two test sets, A and B. Test set A was released first, with a 12-language subset (removing 4 languages, Spanish, Farsi, French, and Chinese).
-Test set B was the final evaluation set, and was released in the final days of the challenge.
+Results on the test sets Now that we have described our approach and how it evolved over the development set, we can finally talk about the leaderboard and the competition itself, including the two test sets, A and B. Test set A was released first, with a 12-language subset (removing 4 languages, Spanish, Farsi, French, and Chinese).
+Test set B was the final evaluation set and was released in the final days of the challenge.
 Unfortunately, we did not keep track of our different hybrids and rerankers during the challenge period, thus we can only evaluate the final submission.

 We present the results for the top 3 teams on test-A in Table 7 and for test-B in Table 8.